BrandonNaidoo/saucedemo-ui-tests/README.md

 ## ⚙️ Continuous Integration

 - **GitHub Actions** configured to run Cypress tests on push, pull request, and scheduled monthly

 ---

+## 🔐 OWASP ZAP Security Scans

+OWASP ZAP is integrated into the GitHub Actions workflow to perform automated security scans against [saucedemo.com](https://www.saucedemo.com).
+Results are generated with each pipeline run to help identify common web vulnerabilities.

+---